sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 In this tutorial, you learn how to:
 > [!div class="checklist"]
-> * Install Edge
-> * Configure Edge
+> * Update and configure Edge
+> * Setup the gateway with a configuration file with one-time secrets that should not be transferable from the cloud.
+> * join a local ONVIF camera to your NUC for video analysis

 ## Prerequisites

 * A device running Linux, capable of running Docker containers, and enough processing power to run video analysis.
 * The IoT Edge runtime installed and running on the device.
 * To connect to the IoT Edge device from your Windows machine, you need the [PuTTY SSH client](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or an equivalent utility.
-* Completed the **Tutorial Create a live video analytics application in Azure IoT Central** and have the state.json file ready
+* Before you start, you should complete the previous [Create a live video analytics application in Azure IoT Central](./tutorial-public-safety-create-app.md) tutorial.
+* You also need an Azure subscription.
+If you don't have an Azure subscription, you can create one for free on the [Azure sign-up page](https://aka.ms/createazuresubscription).

 ## Configure the IoT Edge device